Everyone has experienced insomnia at one time or another.

 Cognitive Behavior Therapy for Insomnia (CBT-I), an empirically-supported treatment, is designed specifically for sleep problems.

-We, here at the Cognitive Behavior Therapy Center of Southern California, offer CBT-I to the public.
+At the Cognitive Behavior Therapy Center of Southern California, we offer CBT-I to the public.

 For more information on how CBT and CBT-I in particular may be helpful for you, please Contact Us.